lmqfly/Geometry-Deep-Learning-for-Drug-Discovery/README.md

 <!-- ![contributing-image](figures/3D-plus.png) -->

 💡related to  **Geometric Deep Learning** for  **Drug discovery** and **Life Science**.

-💡Related paper has been accepted by Expert Ssystem With Application [[Paper]](https://www.sciencedirect.com/science/article/pii/S0957417423030002).
+💡Related review paper has been accepted by Expert Ssystem With Application [[Paper]](https://www.sciencedirect.com/science/article/pii/S0957417423030002).

 **🔔Updating ...**
 ## Recommendations and references